msjimc/RunningWindowsProgramsOnLinux/elementaryOS.md

 > winecfg

-This will prompt you to install the wine-mono file which you should do and finally show the Wine configuration dialogue window with which you can set the Windows version if desired.
+This will prompt you to install the wine-mono file which you should do and finally show the Wine configuration dialogue window with which you can change the Windows version if desired.

 ## Installing Winetricks and .Net runtime